Maxwahl/lizardfolk/README.md

 # lizardfolk
-You have found a hollow tree and seen some lizards inside.
+You have found a hollow tree and see some lizards inside.